ConnorEsterwood/The-Warehouse-Robot-Sim/README.md

 | simple-rubber-conveyor | CC Attribution | scailman |
 | VehicleVarietyPack | Marketplace Distribution Agreement | Switchboard Studios |

-b) In the ReadMe file, please indicate which packages etc. the user will need their own license to.
-For instance, users of this code will need their own license to the Unreal Engine etc. This is just to avoid the impression that we are including software/packages that we shouldn't be.

 :: Commercial Use ::